As an employer, it’s essential that you understand the responsibility you have when managing your employees’ social media use.

 We started by saying that social media is always changing, and we’ll end with this reminder: It’s tough to predict just how tomorrow’s employees will use social media, or what new platforms they’ll adopt.
 Social media policies must be reviewed at frequent intervals, and compared to the currantlandscape of social behavior.
 Certain policies should be phased out, and new guidelines adopted based on risks and productivity data.

 Have concerns?
 We can help.
 Invotec provides data and IT security services to companies in city.
 Let’s talk about your concerns.
-Contact us at 1300 Invotec or email@example.com for more information.
+Contact us at 1300 INVOTEC or firstname.lastname@example.org for more information.